vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/chart/flowchart.md

 Defines the shape that the node will take.

-::: md-demo Start & End
+::: preview Start & End

 - `[Variable]->start: [Text]`